All Episodes

 I'm not sure they could do it prior to that.

-Maybe they couldn't do it after that.
+And maybe they couldn't do it after that.

-I think that Biden is going to increasingly right now.
+I do think this, though, I think that Biden is going to increasingly right now the public's not focused, Scott.

-We're we're worried about a pandemic.
+We're worried about a pandemic.

 When we start focusing on these candidates and they really see how weak Biden is, that's when the Democrats are going to start to really panic.